All Episodes

 It is excessive to even have the concept of writing such laws.

-The nanny state government assuming that parents have no clue, have no interest in their child children's health, have no concern.
+The nanny state government assuming that parents have no clue, have no interest in their children's health, have no concern.

-What ought to frighten everybody about this is the mindset behind legislators who think that they have the authority and the right to grant themselves this kind of power, because these kinds of grants of power are never the end of anything.
+What ought to frighten everybody about this is the mindset behind legislators who think that they have the authority and the right to grant themselves this kind of power because these kinds of grants of power are never the end of anything.

 They just start new trends.

-Oh, where's the time going here?
+Where's the time going here?

-Well, we got another hour, and as usual, cram more into that hour than most programs cram into an entire year.
+And as usual, cram more into that hour than most programs cram into an entire year.

 Export Selection